U.S. Senate approves major tax cuts in victory for Trump

 In what would be the largest change to U.S. tax laws since the 1980s, Republicans want to add $1.4 trillion over 10 years to the $20 trillion national debt to finance changes that they say would further boost an already growing economy.

-“We are one step closer to delivering MASSIVE tax cuts for working families across America,” Trump said in an early-morning tweet.
+Trump, speaking to reporters as he left the White House for New York hours after the pre-dawn vote, praised the Senate for passing “tremendous tax reform” and said “people are going to be very, very happy”.

+Once the Senate and House of Representatives reconcile their respective versions of the legislation, he said, the resulting bill could cut the corporate tax rate from 35 percent “to 20 (percent).
+It could be 22 (percent) when it comes out.
+It could also be 20 (percent).”

-U.S. stock markets have rallied for months in the hope that Washington would provide significant tax cuts for corporations.
+U.S. stock markets have rallied for months on hopes that Washington would provide significant tax cuts for corporations.

 Celebrating their Senate victory, Republican leaders predicted the tax cuts would encourage U.S. companies to invest more and boost economic growth.